platformio/platformio-docs/plus/debugging.rst

   `Demo, discussions, request a support for new hardware. <https://community.platformio.org/t/finally-pio-unified-debugger-comes-to-vscode/4091>`_

-PIO Plus offers a unique debugging experience for productive embedded development.
+PlatformIO offers a unique debugging experience for productive embedded development.
 Using our multi-board and multi-architecture programming experience, we simplified the debugging process in the same way.
 A zero debugging configuration with support for the most popular debugging probes